MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cpane-class.md

 ### <a name="parameters"></a>Parametri

 *ppDockBar*<br/>
-[in, out] Specifica il riquadro che in questo riquadro è ancoraggio a.
+[in, out] Specifica il riquadro a cui è ancorato il riquadro.

 *lpRect*<br/>
-[in] Specifica il rettangolo di ancoraggio.
+in Specifica il rettangolo di ancoraggio.

 *dockMethod*<br/>
-[in] Specifica il metodo di ancoraggio.
+in Specifica il metodo di ancoraggio.

 ### <a name="return-value"></a>Valore restituito